socialplusjp/datadog-sidekiq/README.md

 ### Release

-1. Create draft release for new version on GitHub
+1. Create release for new version on GitHub
 1. Release automatically from GitHub Actions